HamsChan/FictionCodespace/README.md

 # Hello there
 So I'm creating a tools, not useful.<br/>
 But just for fun, it made with Lua script :D<br/>
-So hopefully you can try, it is okay to modify the code for personal use.
+So hopefully you want to give it a try, it is okay to modify the code for personal use.

 > Download Lua:
 ```